Hybrid bicycle: City bike

 The 2005 Giant Innova is an example of a typical 700c hybrid city bicycle.

 Similar to the commuter bike, the city bike is more optimized for urban commuting.
 Unlike the European city bike, it has mountain bike heritage, gearing, and strong yet lightweight frame construction.
-It usually features mountain bike-sized 26-inch (ISO 559) wheels, a more upright seating position, and "middleweight" 1.5–1.95 in heavy belted tires designed to withstand road hazards commonly found in the city, such as broken glass.
-Using a sturdy welded chromoly or aluminium frame derived from the mountain bike, the city bike is more capable at handling urban hazards such as deep potholes, drainage grates, and jumps off city curbs.
-City bikes are designed to have reasonably quick, yet solid and predictable handling, and are normally fitted with full fenders for use in all weather conditions.
+They usually feature a longer wheelbase, mountain bike-sized 26-inch (ISO 559) wheels or 700c wheels, a more upright riding position, and tyres approximately 1.5–1.95 in wide.
+These wider tyres allow the use of lower tyre pressure compared with narrower road tyres, which can improve comfort on uneven surfaces and increase grip on unsealed surfaces such as gravel trails.
+Using a sturdy welded chromoly or aluminium frame derived from mountain bike designs, the city bike is designed to withstand impacts from urban conditions such as potholes and city curb drops.
+City bikes are designed to have reasonably quick, yet solid and predictable handling, better balance during low speeds, and are normally fitted with full fenders for use in all weather conditions.
 A few city bikes may have enclosed chainguards, others may have suspension forks, similar to mountain bikes.
 City bikes may also come with front and rear lighting systems for use at night or in bad weather.